carrier-io/perfgun/README.md

 ### getting tests from object storage

-In out oppinion tests on gatling should have 2 different stages - compilation and execution
+In our opinion tests on gatling should have 2 different stages - compilation and execution

 #### Tests compilation